olimsaidov/research/evolution-analysis/diagrams/value-creation-network.md

 3. **Regulatory Support**: Government partnership
 4. **Community Investment**: Citizen ownership feeling

-The value creation network demonstrates how Jarima has successfully built a self-reinforcing ecosystem where value created for one stakeholder enhances value for all others, creating sustainable competitive advantages and long-term growth potential.
+The value creation network demonstrates how E-Jarima has successfully built a self-reinforcing ecosystem where value created for one stakeholder enhances value for all others, creating sustainable competitive advantages and long-term growth potential.